 This criterion assesses whether the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and objectives.
-For the CELCP, this means projects will be reviewed and ranked according to the degree to which they:
+For this competition, projects will be reviewed and ranked according to the degree to which they:

-- Can be effectively managed and protected over the long-term to conserve or restore ecological, conservation, recreation, aesthetic, or historical/cultural values;

-- Are threatened by conversion from their natural or recreational State to other uses; and

-- Can be executed within the performance period.
+- Can be effectively managed and protected over the long-term to conserve or restore ecological, conservation, recreation, aesthetic, or historical/cultural values; - Are have a demonstrated need for protection and are threatened by conversion from their natural or recreational State to other uses; and - Can be executed within the performance period.